EliaTogni/Univault/Classes/Privatezza e Protezione dei Dati.md

 ----------------------------------------------------------------

 ###### Protection evaluation
 The BEL and SEL encryption policy are equivalent to the authorization policy at initialization time.
 Procedure grant, revoke, and over-encryption preserve the equivalence.
 The key derivation function adopted is secure.
 All the encryption functions and the tokens are robust and cannot be broken.
 Each user correctly manages her keys, without the possibility for a user to steal keys from another user.
 Vulnerable to collusion?

 ----------------------------------------------------------------

 ###### Collusion attacks
-Collusion exists every time two entities combining their knowledge can acquire knowledge that neither of them has access to:
+**Collusion** exists every time two entities combining their knowledge can acquire knowledge that neither of them has access to.
+It can happen in case of:
 - collusion among users;
 - collusion with the server;

 Collusion attacks depend on the different views that one can have on a resource $r$.
 We assume users to be not oblivious.

 ----------------------------------------------------------------

 ###### Views on resource $r$.
 Four views:
-1) **open**: the user knows the key at the BEL level as well as the key at the SEL level;
+1) **_open_**: the user knows the key at the BEL level as well as the key at the SEL level;
-2) **locked**: the user knows neither the key at the BEL level nor the key at the SEL level;
+2) **_locked_**: the user knows neither the key at the BEL level nor the key at the SEL level;
-3) **sel_locked**: the user knows only the key at the BEL level but does not know the key at the SEL level;
+3) **_sel_locked_**: the user knows only the key at the BEL level but does not know the key at the SEL level;
-4) **bel_locked**: the user knows only the key at the SEL level but does not know the one at the BEL level.
+4) **_bel_locked_**: the user knows only the key at the SEL level but does not know the one at the BEL level.

-The server always has the bel_locked view.
+The server always has the _bel_locked_ view.

 ![[ViewsOnResourceR.png]]